pkiscape/Authslime/README.md

 # Authslime

 A CLI tool that allows you to create cryptographic slime with fun attributes!
-It supports a local SQLite database which stores all information.
+It supports a local SQLite database which stores information about each authslime.

 Creates an Authslime:
  1. Creates Attributes of the Slime (ID, KeyID, Version, Name, Color, Template, and Accessories)